yakconsulting/spidersoftdev.github.io/content/posts/2021-08-19-git-submodule-cleanup.md

 ---

-As some of you noted I moved by blog into [Hugo](https://gohugo.io).
-During the build process you have to pull many git repositories to compile full project.
-Because begging are always hard.
-For me it's always trial and error I ended up with having many sub-repositories missing.
-I’m not going to show whole journey how to solve “the issue”.
+As some of you noted, I moved my blog into [Hugo](https://gohugo.io).
+You have to pull many git repositories during the build process to compile the entire project.
+Because begging is always challenging, for me, it's always trial and error, and I ended up having many sub-repositories missing.
+I'm not going to show the whole journey how to solve "the issue".

 <!--more-->